sendbird/sendbird-javascript-samples/web-live-chat/README.md

 # Sendbird JavaScript Chat Sample
-This is a sample chat built using using the [Sendbird SDK](https://github.com/sendbird/SendBird-SDK-JavaScript).
+This is a sample chat built using the [Sendbird SDK](https://github.com/sendbird/SendBird-SDK-JavaScript).
 It can be used to add a functional chat to any website.

 ## [Demo](https://sample.sendbird.com/livechat/)